devs-nest/frontend-assignments/Day04/readme.md

 ### Assignments :

+- Add a Video to the site [🔗link](https://www.youtube.com/watch?v=hN6hyvtL-Wc)
+- Add a Audio to the site [🔗link](https://www.youtube.com/watch?v=XvhDw5bQbd8)
+- Add a SVG circle.
-- More different data more complex to mannage. so first make a good folder structure.
+- More different data more complex to mannage. so First make a good folder structure.
+  According bellow.
 ```
   -- assests
       |-- audio           // all audio goes here